 We’ve visited Omis and Radmanove Mlinice.
 Even if we hadn’t planned all those activities, we have done them all in one day.

-Then team of zip line has picked us up to the Cetina canyon which is really close, only 3 km from Omis.
-We’ve got all the equipment for zip line and a short training.
+Then a team of zip line has picked us up to the Cetina canyon which is really close, only 3 km from Omis.
+We’ve got all the equipment for the zip line and short training.
 The environment was gorgeous and so vast with untouched nature.
 It was so exciting and seemed like we are flying across the canyon.
-Zip line is 2 km long wire with 8 descendings.
+Zipline is 2 km long wire with 8 descendings.
 Described in one word – amazing adrenaline.

 After everyone had descended we realized that we were hungry.
-Fascinating restaurant “Kaštil Slanica” was on our way back.
-We ate fish from fresh-water and it was special experience to taste the frog.
-Atmosphere in restaurant was peaceful and beautiful.
+The fascinating restaurant “Kaštil Slanica” was on our way back.
+We ate fish from fresh water and it was a special experience to taste the frog.
+The atmosphere in the restaurant was peaceful and beautiful.
 Near the restaurant is a place called “Radmanove Mlinice” (Radman mills) which we’ve also visited.
-It’s a picnic place in shadows of tall trees where we were able to swim in pure and clear Cetina river.
+It’s a picnic place in the shadows of tall trees where we were able to swim in the pure and clear Cetina River.
 There are many paths for hiking and we spent two hours over there.
 We’ve seen really rich flora and fauna.
-From various plants to lots of animals such as frogs, fish, turtles, birds, etc. We felt full of energy and exhausted after same time.
+From various plants to lots of animals such as frogs, fish, turtles, birds, etc. We felt full of energy and exhausted after some time.

-Pirates evening event – Want to see some real life pirates in action?
+Pirates evening event – Want to see some real-life pirates in action?
 In that case, you should visit Omis!
 Omis has a rich and proud pirate tradition.
-Located by the mouth of the might Cetina with its numerous fortresses, it was the perfect location for pirates in a times gone by.
-Locals are trying to preserve the memories of city’s past.
-In pirate evenings, there are various events, such as leaving Pirate ship and sports games on the sea with delicacies of Omis caterers and an elaborate music program.
+Located by the mouth of the might Cetina with its numerous fortresses, it was the perfect location for pirates in times gone by.
+Locals are trying to preserve the memories of the city’s past.
+On pirate evenings, there are various events, such as leaving Pirate ships and sports games on the sea with delicacies of Omis caterers and an elaborate music program.
 Also, there are local young street artists, children’s games at the sea, the baby marathon, video projections and many other entertainment programs.

-Open Championship of Dalmatia in the long distance swimming is one of the major sports events, by importance the second of its kind in Croatia (the first one is the famous Pharos Marathon).
-The competition is held in the last Saturday of July and it hosts domestic and numerous foreign swimmers and recreational sportsmen.
+Open Championship of Dalmatia in the long-distance swimming is one of the major sports events, by importance the second of its kind in Croatia (the first one is the famous Pharos Marathon).
+The competition is held on the last Saturday of July and it hosts domestic and numerous foreign swimmers and recreational sportsmen.
 At the end of this event, there is a party for contestants and winners announcement.
 Competitors in the official competition usually swim 10,000 meters along the East coast of the Omis Riviera round-trip twice from the city port to the area of Nemira.
 A small recreational marathon is 2,000 meters long.
-You should consider applying for this marathon, if you want active holiday in Omis.
+You should consider applying for this marathon if you want an active holiday in Omis.

 Regular international coach services connect Split with all neighboring countries, as well as Switzerland, France, Germany and Slovakia.
 Bus service between major cities (intercity lines) is frequent, as well as regional services.
-For more information, please visit web pages of the nearby Split Bus Terminal.
-The local bus lines from Split to Omis are very frequent ( in every 15 minutes).
+For more information, please visit the web pages of the nearby Split Bus Terminal.
+The local bus lines from Split to Omis are very frequent (every 15 minutes).

-Because of its geographical location, city is well connected to Dalmatian islands: Brac, Hvar, Korcula and Vis.
-Nearest ferry is in Split and relatively near is a ferry in the city Drvenik (50 km to the Southeast).
+Because of its geographical location, the city is well connected to Dalmatian islands: Brac, Hvar, Korcula and Vis.
+The nearest ferry is in Split and relatively near is a ferry in the city Drvenik (50 km to the Southeast).